-- □ Make sure you are using the correct DVD recordable media. - □ Check which DVD recordable format is compatible with your computer's built-in DVD recorder.
-Note the possibility that some brands of DVD recordable media do not work. - □ The preinstalled software does not support copying DVD movies.
-Macrovision or a similar video protection technology prevents users from copying DVD movies.
-Copying a DVD movie would be a copyright infringement and therefore illegal.
+- Make sure you are using the correct DVD recordable media. - ☐ Check which DVD recordable format is compatible with your computer's built-in DVD recorder.
+Note the possibility that some brands of DVD recordable media do not work.

 What should I do if I cannot write data to DVD-RAM media using Windows functions?